 Look!
 It's a bird!
 It's a plane!
 It's an object list!

 OPTION: Come up with a method to also display the answer as a fraction.
+The fraction must be an improper fraction in lowest terms.
 Five tokens to the first player who figures it out.

 As always, design a useful and proper interface.